Design and reflections on multi-tenancy in the Ameba Platform

 ameba-A-secure

-We have created a system that allows us to add attributes corresponding to other roles depending on the actual operational situation.
+We have a system in place that allows for the addition of attributes corresponding to other roles, depending on actual operational needs.

 ABAC: Policy